seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/A/65-100/README.md

 Slim
 ```
 On 2023, Tuesday, August 22nd, I took a break from the project entirely.
 On 2023, Wednesday, August 23rd, I came back to the project, and did not make any advances in languages, as I need time to work on other projects.

+Between 2023, Thursday, August 24th and 2023, Wednesday, September 13th, I took a break from all development of the 2 core AI2001 repositories.
+On 2023, Thursday, September 14th, I came back and caught them back up, but decided not to update the language family tree again until ready.

 </details>